Choosing The Perfect Sink for Your Kitchen

-Solid surface sinks are made of different man-made materials and used with seamless countertops.
+Solid surface sinks are made of different man-made materials and are used with seamless countertops.

 These are a clean-kitchen lover’s best friend.

-The downside to solid surface sinks is the durability.
+The downside to solid surface sinks is their durability.
 They can easily be chipped and damaged by steamy hot pans or pots.

 Composite sinks are made of polyester/acrylic or quartz/acrylic.
 The quartz/acrylic is what gives the sink a granite stone look, which is perfect if you have granite features in your kitchen.

-This is where you’ll find the most options when it comes colors and styles.
-The many options make composites the perfect sink, if you’re not sure what style your kitchen will turn out to be or you plan on renovating in the future.
+This is where you’ll find the most options when it comes to colors and styles.
+The many options make composites the perfect sink if you’re not sure what style your kitchen will turn out to be or if you plan on renovating in the future.